Qcza/log/README.md

 qlog.debug('message');

-// You can pass additional title in second argument qlog.debug('message', 'title')
+// You can pass additional title in the second argument qlog.debug('message', 'title')
 ```